Chapter 9: Misconduct, Performance Improvement Counseling, and Disciplinary Action

 Supervisors should consult with Human Resources before discharging a staff member.
 Reasons for discharge should be documented in writing, with copies to (a) the staff member, (b) the departmental file, and (c) the central personnel file in Human Resources.

 Staff members who have completed their initial orientation period and feel that a disciplinary action or discharge is not consistent with College or departmental policy or practice, or is a pretext for illegal discrimination or other actions prohibited by law, have the right to appeal the action.
-More information is available in Chapter 11 under Grievance Procedures.
+More information is available in Chapter 11.

-The grievance process is not available when the staff member chooses to resign, including cases where the resignation is in lieu of discharge, as the employee has initiated the action.
+The complaint resolution process is not available when the staff member chooses to resign, including cases where the resignation is in lieu of discharge, as the employee has initiated the action.

 Eligibility for Transfer while on Performance Improvement Counseling/Disciplinary Action